Troponin and BNP Use in COVID-19

 This article is authored by James L. Januzzi Jr., MD, FACC.

-Clinical Topics: Anticoagulation Management, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and Imaging, Angiography, Echocardiography/Ultrasound, Nuclear Imaging
+Clinical Topics: Anticoagulation Management, COVID-19 Hub, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and Imaging, Angiography, Echocardiography/Ultrasound, Nuclear Imaging

 Keywords: Cardiology Magazine, ACC Publications, Coronavirus, Troponin, Fibrinolytic Agents, Peptidyl-Dipeptidase A, Myocarditis, Myocytes, Cardiac, Coronary Angiography, SARS Virus, Respiratory Distress Syndrome, Natriuretic Peptide, Brain, Natriuretic Peptides, Peptide Fragments, Heart Failure, Echocardiography, Myocardial Infarction, Biomarkers, Pharmacological, Anticoagulants, Electrocardiography, Respiratory Tract Infections, Binding Sites, Diabetes Mellitus, Type 2, COVID-19